Beyond Worst-case: A Probabilistic Analysis of Affine Policies in Dynamic Optimization: Family of worst-case distribution

 \begin{theorem} For the instance defined in \eqref{ex:bad:dist}, we have with probability at least $1-1/m$,

 \end{theorem} As a byproduct, we also tighten the lower bound on the performance of affine policy to $\Omega(\sqrt m)$ improving from the lower bound of $\Omega( m^{\frac{1}{2}- \delta} ) $ in \cite{BG10}.
 We would like to note that both uncertainty set and distribution of coefficients in our instance \eqref{ex:bad:dist} are carefully chosen to achieve the worst-case gap.
-Our analysis suggests that to obtain bad instances for affine policies, we need to generate instances using a structured distribution as above and it may not be easy to obtain bad instances in a completely random setting.
+Our analysis suggests that to obtain bad instances for affine policies, we need to generate instances using a structured distribution as above and it may not be easy to obtain bad instances in a completely random setting as observed in extensive empirical studies.

-To prove Theorem \ref{thm:bad:dist}, we introduce the following Lemma which shows a deterministic bad instance where the optimal affine solution is $\Theta (\sqrt{m})$ away from the optimal adjustable solution. \begin{lemma} Consider the two-stage adjustable problem \eqref{eq:ar} where: $n=m, \mb c = \mb 0, \; \mb d = \mb e, \mb A= \mb 0$,
+To prove Theorem \ref{thm:bad:dist}, we introduce the following lemma which shows a deterministic bad instance where the optimal affine solution is $\Theta (\sqrt{m})$ away from the optimal adjustable solution. \begin{lemma} Consider the two-stage adjustable problem \eqref{eq:ar} where: